BlueBrain/NeuroMorphoVis/info/panels/morphology-panel.md

 ### Selecting Material

 + __Lambert Ward__
+For further details about lambert shading, you can refer to this [link](https://en.wikipedia.org/wiki/Lambertian_reflectance).
+Note that this shader uses Blender renderer.

 + __Flat__
+Note that this shader uses Blender renderer.

 + __Electron Light__
+Note that this shader user the Cyles renderer, so it could be quite slow if the rendering resolution exceeds 1024.

 + __Electron Dark__
+Note that this shader user the Cyles renderer, so it could be quite slow if the rendering resolution exceeds 1024.

 + __Super Electron Light__
+Note that this shader user the Cyles renderer, so it could be quite slow if the rendering resolution exceeds 1024.

 + __Super Electron Dark__
+Note that this shader user the Cyles renderer, so it could be quite slow if the rendering resolution exceeds 1024.

 + __Glossy__
+Note that this shader user the Cyles renderer, so it could be quite slow if the rendering resolution exceeds 1024.

 + __Shadow__
+Note that this shader user the Cyles renderer, so it could be quite slow if the rendering resolution exceeds 1024.

 <p align="center">